miikaok/electron-kide-app-bot/README.md

 ## 👪 Community

-I am well aware that sharing this bot might cause some chaos, but in the warm spirit of a student, it is better that everyone can access it.
-This way, there will be no groups of people with closed source bot programs that will cause other people to not have their tickets.
+I am well aware that sharing this bot might cause some chaos, but in the warm spirit of a student, it is better that everyone has access to it.
+This way there will be no groups of people with closed source bot programs that cause other people not to have their tickets.

 ## 🛠️ API

-I am willing to update this bot regularly if it needs some upkeep at this point in time.
+I am willing to update this bot regularly if it needs some maintenance at this point.
 Bugs will be fixed as soon as possible, but I am not sure if there will be further functional improvements to the bot.

-## 📚 Project stack
+## 📚 Project Stack
   - **Runtime:** Electron
   - **Language:** JavaScript
   - **Testing:** Coming soon...

-## 💬 Suggestions and bugs
+## 💬 Suggestions and Bugs

-Have a suggestion or a bug to report?
-[Click here to create a issue](https://github.com/miikaok/electron-kide-app-bot/issues)
+Do you have a suggestion or bug to report?
+[Click here to create an issue](https://github.com/miikaok/electron-kide-app-bot/issues)

-Have something else you'd like to discuss?
+Got something else you want to discuss?
 [Send me a mail](mailto:miika.oja-kaukola@edu.turkuamk.fi?subject=[electron-kide-app-bot])

 ## 🤝 Contributing